Scroll Top

 Qeparo

-The average cost for a day at the beach in Qeparo is around €10, which is pretty affordable compared to other more expensive sunbed prices.
+The average cost for a day at the beach in Qeparo is around €10, which is pretty affordable compared to other destinations.

-Parking here is also relatively inexpensive, with costs ranging between €3 and €5, or sometimes even free, depending on where you park.
+Parking here is also relatively inexpensive, with costs ranging from €3 to €5, or sometimes even free, depending on location.

 Borsh